-Recently I searched online for the best portrait and headshot photographers near me, at least according to the Internet, in order to find who my competition was, who was rating best photographers on-line along with what criteria was used, and what I might do to increase marketshare.
+Finding the best portrait or headshot photographer near you is not easy these days with photography skills varying greatly and advertising dollars influencing top search results.
+Recently I searched online for the best portrait and headshot photographers near me – at least according to the Internet and those paying to appear first – in order to find who my competition was, who was rating “best” photographers (along with criteria used), and what I might do to increase marketshare.
 I searched for a list of photographers and clicked links leading to a couple well known sites.
 I did this in several geographic areas, and I looked at recommendations from two sites that train and promote their photographers.
 Since portrait specialties vary, I thought I might be able to identify gaps in my imagery or offerings.
 Did I display enough of a contemporary look in my portfolio?
 Did I need to show more ¾ length portraits?
 Did I need more headshots vs. portraits?
 Did I need more images with different color backgrounds?
 Did I need to add environmental portraits, and so on.

 Criteria to Look for When Reviewing Photography Portfolios

 Consider what your overall initial impression of an image is at first glance.
 Do you find it pleasing?
 Does it draw you in and make you want to study details?
 If the image was laid out on a table with 12 others, would it stand out?
 It should, if it is in someone’s professional photography portfolio as a sample of their best work.
 What do you like about the image and why?
 Now, hold that thought and consider what follows.